LowTechCoder/fp-pc-console/README.md

 sed -i "s|/usr/share/flex-launcher|$HOME/.config/flex-launcher|g" ~/.config/flex-launcher/config.ini
 ~~~

-to edit flex-launcher menu:
+To edit flex-launcher menu (may not need to do this if copying existing /home directory):
 ~~~
 vim .config/flex-launcher/config.ini
 ~~~

-this is how you add pico to the flex-launcher:
+This is how you add pico to the flex-launcher(may not need to do this if copying existing /home directory):
 ~~~
 x-terminal-emulator -e Games/pico-8/pico8 -splore
 ~~~

-pico wasn't autostarting, so the solution was to add terminal to the
-flex-launcher by editing the autostart file here.
+Pico wasn't autostarting, so the solution was to add terminal to the flex-launcher by editing the autostart file here.
 ~~~
 /home/matt/.config/autostart/
 ~~~